PaulKleinschmidt/finvoice_challenge/README.md

 ## Tests

-Run `rspec` in the project root to run the test suite.
-I used the following gems to help with writing tests:
+The following gems are used to to help with writing tests:

+- rspec
 - factory_bot_rails
 - rails-controller-testing
 - shoulda-matchers
 - faker

+Run `rspec` in the project root to run the test suite.

 I prioritized writing tests for the Invoice model and controller, as they contain the core application logic.
 However, if given more time, I would add tests for all the remaining routes and models.